 Oil barons and freedom of choice

-It is important that someone cuts through the Power Inquiry and Statoil's long fingers in poor countries, to name a few of what Søbye dissects.
+It is important that someone cuts through the Power Study and Statoil's long fingers in poor countries, to mention some of what Søbye dissects.
 Not least the alliance between our domestic oil giant and the Norwegian Red Cross.
-It was established by former general secretary Jonas Gahr Støre, who according to Søbye has also had other ties to Statoil.
+It was established by former Secretary General Jonas Gahr Støre, who according to Søbye has also had other ties to Statoil.
 About such alliances, the author writes: “Corruption researchers have shown that building schools, orphanages and the like in underdeveloped countries impedes both political prioritization and governance in the countries they apply to.
 Such help works like corruption money.
 They impede democratization and help the countries forever be Statoil's clients. ”

 It is also important that some people cry out that budding prophets like psychiatrist Finn Skårderud do not always wear clothes.
 So does Søbye when he reviews Skårderud's book Other travel.
 But Søbye can also quarrel.
 The psychiatrist says that dream interpretation should contribute to "new and more stories about one's life, which hopefully means more freedom of choice and a better life." they lose many weak.
 For most people, freedom of choice and a better life entail the opportunity to choose marriage, divorce, having children alone, being able to retrain from librarian to tailor and so on.
 A social democratic welfare society is more suited to supporting these opportunities than a market liberalist.
 The psychiatrist hardly thought of the freedom to build a transnational business empire when he wrote this.